AllisonXY/Web-Scraper/README.md

 # Web-Scraper
-Web scraper for discourse-based forums.
+Web scraper for discourse-based (https://www.discourse.org/) web forums.
 Coded in Python using Beautiful Soup and JSON serialization.